 A report by risk consultancy Control Risks is predicting that sanctions risks will rise in 2020 and stresses the need for companies to stay vigilant to avoid violations.

-The report lists five major trends that are shaping the sanctions landscape:
+Five major trends that are shaping the sanctions landscape:

 - The United States willingness to use sanctions